 - Max load (depending on options) is 3500 lbs.* which includes the trailer weight.

-- Trailer weight varies with options like adding sides, type of tailgate (or not), or top or toolbox, etc..
+- Weight varies with options like adding sides, type of tailgate (or not), or top or toolbox, or any other options.

 - Main beams and tongue are rectangular steel tube, then front and back beams are Channel.
 (Which cap the tubes for corrosion resistance.)
-Crossmembers are angle for easy deck mounting.
+Crossmembers are angle for great support and easy deck mounting.

-- Several options are included with each set of plans to provide a wide variety of function.
-Some options are mutually exclusive, and not all options are shown in the pictures here.
+- Several options are in the plans for a wide variety of function.
+While some options are mutually exclusive, they all offer function, and not all options are in the pictures here.

 - Plans include customization ideas for special uses – from ATV & motorcycles, to trash or furniture hauling or landscape needs.